 - Visit the CFTC Website: Go to the CFTC website and click “Learn & Protect”.
 Then press the tab for “Check Registration & Disciplinary History”.
 This page will display a link to the NFA BASIC database.

-- Cross-Check NFA Results: Since US brokers must also be registered with the CFTC, you can confirm their status using the information found on the NFA website.
+- Cross-Check NFA Results: Since US brokers must be registered with the CFTC, you can confirm their status using the information found on the NFA website.
 The NFA BASIC tool often provides CFTC registration details alongside NFA data.

 - Review Broker: Check the regulatory standing of the broker after searching for it in the NFA database.
 It should display their current license and any disciplinary actions that have been taken against the broker.

-Key Things We Looked at for the Best Us Forex Broker (How We Tested)
+Key Things We Looked at for the Best US Forex Broker (How We Tested)

 Regulation and Security